PEOPLE: Using everyday objects to craft his quirky headpieces, the Japanese hairstylist transforms the mundane into the extraordinary

 INFRINGE met the eccentric hairstylist at his home and studio in Tokyo.

-You’re known for creating extravagant headpieces.
+You’re known for creating extravagant headpieces using objects not typically associated with hair.
 What inspired your move from session stylist to headpiece creator?
 After coming back to Japan after Paris, I did everything with hair.
 When you’re working on a shoot, it isn’t like a hair competition where you have months to prepare, you have to create looks within a tight time frame.
 I wanted to create quick pieces.
 I began to feel limited working with hair, because to create a whole new hair look, stylists often have to rely on hair colourists.
 To get around this issue I chose to use other materials.
 With hair I found there was a limit, in terms of shape and size.
 So, why not challenge the concept by making something else into ‘hair’?

 How do you generally attach the materials to the head?
 It depends on how it’s created and what’s best for the model.
 I usually don’t like to have a whole wig ready because with a wig I don’t know how it’s going to fit the model.
 I need to see her face!
 I like to build it onto her, piece by piece, so that it’s custom made.
 Every creation is completely different, even if I’m using the same materials.